A Closer Look at the Workers (Predictable Terms and Conditions) Act 2023

 Guidance from Acas:

-Acas, the Advisory, Conciliation, and Arbitration Service, is set to play a pivotal role in ensuring the smooth implementation Act.
+Acas, the Advisory, Conciliation, and Arbitration Service, is set to play a pivotal role in ensuring the smooth implementation of the Act.

 Preparing for the Workers (Predictable Terms and Conditions) Act 2023 Changes